MaximilianStammnitz/MSG/README.md

 ## Running MSG

-A run of MSG.sh requires the following inputs:
+A run of MSG_v1.2.sh requires the following inputs:
 * list with absolute paths to indexed BAMs for SV discovery (-d)
 * list with absolute paths to indexed BAMs for SV genotyping (-g)
 * reference genome FASTA (-r)